wso2/docs-ei/en/streaming-integrator/docs/examples/working_with_kafka.md

-Outline:
+####Tutorial Outline
 - Preparing the server
-- Creating a basic Kafka Source
+- Consuming from a Kafka topic
 - Logging incoming Kafka events
-- Getting to know more Kafka Source configurations
+- Configuring more Kafka Consumer parameters
     - Specifying Kafka Offsets
     - Etc
-- Publishing events to a basic Kafka Sink
+- Publishing to a Kafka topic
-- Getting to know more Kafka Sink configurations
+- Configuring more Kafka Publisher parameters

+####Preparing the server